replicate/dreambooth-template/README.md

 This is a template repo for building and publishing your own custom Stable Diffusion model using Replicate.

-It uses DreamBooth to train the model using your custom imagery.
+It uses [replicate.com/replicate/dreambooth](https://replicate.com/replicate/dreambooth) to train the model using your custom imagery.

 ## Preqrequisites